sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 - **Subject Line - Optimize Open Rates**

-	Select the Subject Line A/B test to optimize the [Open Rate]({{root_url}}/glossary/open-rate/) of your Single, since the subject usually is all the recipient sees until they open your email.
+Select the Subject Line A/B test to optimize the [Open Rate]({{root_url}}/glossary/open-rate/) of your Single Send, since the subject usually is all the recipient sees until they open your email.

 High open rates show the strength of a subject line.
 Once you find a subject line that works well, you will potentially see other engagement metrics improve as well.

 - **Email Content - Optimize Click Rates**

 Select the Email Content A/B test to optimize the Click Rate of your Single Send, since the recipient will not see this content unless they open your email.

 High click rates mean that you have compelling content and calls to action (CTAs).